technomonah/dbt_mcdm_challenge/README.md

 -   mcdm_paid_ads_basic_performance_structure

 To build the seeds, run `dbt seed` in the dbt Cloud console.
 Once the seeds have been built, you can access the data using `ref()`.
 For example, you can use `select * from {{ ref('src_ads_bing_all_data')}}` to access data from the `src_ads_bing_all_data` seed.

+### Q&A
+	Q: How to validate results for my model?
+	A: Compare your dashboard with the dashboard from task.
+If some numbers doesn't match, then some fiels in your model got incorrect mapped

+	Q: What if there're no MCDM sctructure field in raw datasource data?
+	A: So you began the main goal of this task :)
+	Suggest wich field or fields corresponds to MCDM ones by their meaning.
+If there're no such fields, then probably datasource just doesnt got them